PlotPyStack/PythonQwt/README.md

   - Copyright © 2002 Uwe Rathmann, for the original Qwt C++ code
   - Copyright © 2015 Pierre Raybaut, for the Qwt C++ to Python translation and optimization
-  - Copyright © 2015 Pierre Raybaut, for the python-qwt specific and exclusive Python material
+  - Copyright © 2015 Pierre Raybaut, for the PythonQwt specific and exclusive Python material

 #### PyQt, PySide and Python2/Python3 compatibility modules